juniordiscart/ImpossibleOdds-Toolkit/Docs/PhotonWebRPC.md

 }
 ```

+The default implementation will treat the WebRPC requests and responses as JSON-formatted data.
+There are some additional features regarding how type information is presented and processed when dealing with such data, as described in the [JSON's tool type information description][JsonTypeInfo].
+Summarized, you can set the `KeyOverride` property to override the default key being used to either save the type information under a different name, or have the key refer to an existing field from which it should infer the type.
+In the latter case, make sure the `Value` property is also set with the value that links type and value together.

 ## WebRPC Messenger

 To send a WebRPC request over the Photon network, you don't address it directly anymore.
 Instead, your request is prepared by a `WebRpcMessenger`.
 The messenger takes care of transforming your object into a Photon-compatible datastructure, tracking its progress and processing the response.